 These symptoms are used to diagnose CFS, but there are many other symptoms that may or may not accompany those listed above.

-Additional Common Symptoms of CFS
+Additional Symptoms of Chronic Fatigue

 Some additional CFS symptoms that may cause a person to seek out medical care include:

-- Daily tiredness or extreme fatigue not improved by bed rest
+- Daily tiredness or extreme fatigue not improved by bed rest.

 - Tender lymph nodes